aus-ref-clim-data-nci/CMAP/README.md

 [NOAA Physical Sceince Laboratory (PSL) website](https://psl.noaa.gov/data/gridded/data.cmap.html) and the [UCAR climate data guide](https://climatedataguide.ucar.edu/climate-data/cmap-cpc-merged-analysis-precipitation) for a review of the dataset.

+## Data download

 The [original data](https://www.cpc.ncep.noaa.gov/products/global_precip/html/wpage.cmap.html)
-is created by NOAA Climate Prediction Center (CPC) and it is in ascii format; we download a netcdf version from PSL.
+is created by NOAA Climate Prediction Center (CPC) and it is in ascii format;
+we download a netcdf version from [PSL](https://psl.noaa.gov/data/gridded/data.cmap.html).
 For this reason the PSL data is updated irregularly, following updates at CPC.

 ## Data location